 By law, Capital One and all other issuers are required to publish an informational chart on your credit card that illustrates how long it will take you to pay off the balance if you make only the minimum payment, and how much you will end up paying in interest.
 It also shows you how much you should pay in order to pay off the balance, assuming you make no additional purchases on your card.

 Not making at least the minimum payment due comes with another set of issues.
-There’s no penalty, per se, for failing to pay the minimum amount due, but, you will be charged a late payment fee of at least $27 if Capital One doesn’t receive the required minimum payment by the due date.
+You will be charged a late payment fee of up to $40 if Capital One doesn’t receive the required minimum payment by the due date.
 The late fee will be tacked on to your next month’s statement, along with additional interest on top of the unpaid balance.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.